From AC current to the ZEV mandate: electric car jargon explained

 Destination charging

 A common term used for charging an electric car when you reach your destination, rather than en-route charging.
-Destinations include hotels and conference venues.
+Destinations might include hotels or shopping centres.

 Dual charging